 - Expand your circle.
 It’s easy to feel empathic toward someone who has suffered.
 To really fine-tune your skillset, you need to empathize with those whose beliefs you do not share.
 In this politically-divided world, it’s rare for one party to sit down and try to understand the belief system of the other party.
 If you’re a liberal, step into the mindset of a conservative but do it in a thoughtful and sincere way; and vice versa.

-3. Emotional Intelligence Allows You To See Situations As A Challenge, Not A Roadblock
+3. Allows You To See Obstacles As A Challenge

 Energy follows attention—wherever your attention is focused, your energy will follow.
 If you perceive the adversity in front of you as a roadblock, your negative reaction to the obstacle will be the one thing you focus on.